benja0x40/MiMB.4C/README.md

 the strongest ones.

-More precisely, the colormaps represent statistical scores reflecting 4C interaction frequencies for each genonic location and considering resolutions ranging from single probe to approximately 5000 probes.
+More precisely, the colormaps represent statistical scores reflecting 4C interaction frequencies for each genomic location and considering resolutions ranging from single probe to approximately 5000 probes.
 The 3 tracks below each colormap show alternative segmentations of the significant interactions.
 From top to bottom: segmentation at maximal scale or